Master Theodoric: Work

-Specialised craftsmen took care of a series of secondary tasks such as preparing the picture panels, the plastic decoration and goldsmith's elements.
-There are no records of the painters employed at Theodoric's workshop, however there must have been several of them judging by the scale of the commission and the short time frame of execution, as well as by the ascertained types of underdrawings, confirmed by infrared reflectography.
+Specialised craftsmen took care of a series of secondary tasks such as preparing the picture panels, the plastic decoration, and goldsmith's elements.
+There are no records of the painters employed at Theodoric's workshop; however, there must have been several of them judging by the scale of the commission and the short timeframe of execution, as well as by the ascertained types of underdrawings, confirmed by infrared reflectography.
 Certain art historians even suppose that several masters and their workshop collaborators were involved.

-In the Chapel of the Holy Cross there are two places that testify to the juxtaposition of different painting styles.
-They can be found in the perfectly executed preparatory drawings on the altar wall that is then repeated in a simpler form or in mirror reverse in the underdrawings of the paintings.
+In the Chapel of the Holy Cross, there are two places that testify to the juxtaposition of different painting styles.
+They can be found in the perfectly executed preparatory drawings on the altar wall that are then repeated in a simpler form or in mirror reverse in the underdrawings of the paintings.
 Theodoric's predecessor, the Master of the Luxembourg Genealogy, in all likelihood created the drawn designs on the wall of the Chapel of the Holy Cross.
-Theodoric presumably devised the concept of the entire Chapel about 1360, establishing the composition and palette of all the paintings.
-His distinctive painting style can be identified in several portraits of the prophets, kings and knights that are part of the overall series.
+Theodoric presumably devised the concept of the entire chapel about 1360, establishing the composition and palette of all the paintings.
+His distinctive painting style can be identified in several portraits of the prophets, kings, and knights that are part of the overall series.

 Innovations in the form of painted still lifes appear in the panel paintings of the Church Fathers that originate in Theodoric's workshop (Saint Augustine, Saint Ambrose, Saint Gregory).
-Clearly made by another talented artist, these paintings stand out with their unusual degree of realism, the spatial design of their still lifes and their sophisticated colour scheme.
+Clearly made by another talented artist, these paintings stand out with their unusual degree of realism, the spatial design of their still lifes, and their sophisticated colour scheme.
 With these qualities, they anticipate the development of painting progressing towards the early 15th century and the northern European Renaissance.

 Master Bertram, who was later active in Hamburg, evidently worked in Theodoric's workshop.
-The Master of the Třeboň Altarpiece and the artist who painted the Votive Panel of Jan Očko of Vlašim most probably also came out of Theodoric's workshop as well.
+The Master of the Třeboň Altarpiece and the artist who painted the Votive Panel of Jan Očko of Vlašim most probably also came out of Theodoric's workshop.
 In terms of its technology and composition, the mural painting of the Adoration of the Three Kings in the Saxon Chapel of St Vitus Cathedral is similar to Theodoric's paintings.
 According to Homolka, the illuminators of the A2 and A3 Chapter House Bibles had much in common with Theodoric or else came out of his workshop.
 Although the International Gothic "Soft style" had no direct successors, the context of the workshop itself influenced succeeding generations of Bohemian Gothic painters.